 or these rustic cloche hoops from Plant Belle Shop in the UK.
 Just be aware that, although pretty, uncoated metal frames in the garden will rust and this rust can stain hands, clothes and fleece.

-or these modern rectangular aluminium ones from Gardening Naturally
+or these modern rectangular aluminium cloche hoops from Gardening Naturally

-We have two Easy Tunnels and they work very well, but we find them a bit narrow for our beds at 450mm wide.
-This year we’re going to give these 860mm wide bamboo cloche hoops a try.
-If the size suits our garden we may well invest in metal ones in time.
+We have two Easy Tunnels ourselves and they work very well, but we find them a bit narrow at 450mm wide.
+We also tried these 860mm wide bamboo cloche hoops but found that they lost their tight curve after a year, making them tricker to use.

-Of course you’ll need to cover your cloche supports with some sort of covering and I go through the options at the bottom of this post.
+Of course you’ll need to cover your cloche supports with some sort of covering and I go through the options at the bottom of this article.

 DIY cages are composed of two parts, the support and the covering.
-The support can be as simple as posts fitted with terracotta caps that you drape the covering across and pinned to the soil or weighted down with bricks or stones along the edge.
+The support can be as simple as posts topped with upturned terracotta pots that you drape the covering across and pinned to the soil or weigh down with bricks or stones along the edge.

 Here’s a big daddy of fruit cages, made using a DIY kit from Hubs in the UK.
 Stunning, isn’t it?

-- plastic sheeting (rigid or soft) can protect from the weather and create an micro-climate inside the cloche, speeding up germination and growth.
+- plastic sheeting (rigid or soft) to protect from the weather and create an micro-climate inside the cloche, speeding up germination and growth.

-Whatever netting you go with make sure it’s pulled taut.
+Whatever type you go for make sure your netting pulled taut.
 Loose netting is a real hazard to birds as they can get tangled up in it if they land on it.